br-sch/DataScience_Projects/README.md

 # DataScience_Projects
-A collection of projects developed during my Bachelor's degree.
+A collection of projects focused on learning, training and comparing ML prediction models.